johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### antimode
 <pre class="pre-non-highlight-non-pair">
-antimode  (class=stats #args=1) Returns the most frequently occurring value in an array or map.
+antimode  (class=stats #args=1) Returns the least frequently occurring value in an array or map.
 Returns error for non-array/non-map types.
 Values are stringified for comparison, so for example string "1" and integer 1 are not distinct.
 In cases of ties, first-found wins.
 Examples:
 antimode([3,3,4,4,4]) is 3
 antimode([3,3,4,4]) is 3